 - Settlements and Verdicts Awarded in Cases of Accidents Caused by Truck Driver Fatigue

-Truck drivers are extremely overworked.
-On average, they clock 12-14 hour days and sometimes may even be behind the wheel for up to 18 hours straight.
+But drivers are extremely overworked and the restrictions on trucking companies are going the wrong way in 2017.
+On average, truckers clock 12-14 hour days and sometimes may even be behind the wheel for up to 18 hours straight.
 They only average about 5 hours of sleep per 24 hours and 1 in 4 truckers admit to having fallen asleep behind the wheel at least once.
 These fatigued drivers account for approximately 13% of truck-related crashes, many of which are fatal.
 These accidents are more dangerous for other motorists than they are for the tired truck driver.
-Of the approximately 3,400 people who die in accidents involving large trucks every year, only 14 percent of the deaths were occupants in the truck while 72 percent of the deaths were occupants in a different vehicle.
+Of the approximately 5,000 people who die in accidents involving large trucks every year, only 14 percent of the deaths were occupants of the truck while 72 percent of the deaths were occupants in a different vehicle.

 The following are a few examples of the types of crashes that may be caused by a fatigued truck driver: